 Ghee can be purchased at most grocery stores.
 If you do not have ghee, use butter—or equal amounts of butter and olive oil—and cook on low heat to prevent burning the fat.

-To learn more, read the 10 Healing Benefits of Ghee.
+To learn more about ghee, see 10 Healing Benefits of Ghee.

 Paneer is a simple Indian cheese made by separating the curds from the whey and then pressing the curds together to form a block.